kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document will help you learn about logging in NBomber tests, options to configure, and also it gives you an introduction to Serilog logger and data sinks.
+This document will help you learn about logging in NBomber tests, options to configure, and also it will give you an introduction to Serilog logger and data sinks.

 - [Logging in NBomber tests](logging#logging-in-nbomber-tests)
 - [Configuring logging](logging#configuring-logging)